Wojtman/10xCookbook/.ai/prd.md

 Description: As a user, I want to enter all recipe data manually so I’m not blocked by AI issues.
 Acceptance Criteria:
 - User can fill required fields and save without parse.
-- Validation enforced (title, description length, ingredient count).
+- Validation enforced (title, recipe preparation description length, ingredient count).

 US-009 Title: Ingredient Management
 Description: As a user, I want to add/remove ingredients within limits.